MBcode/ec/doc/RepositoryOnboarding.md

 We need some editable location to store the information.
 A google sheet with a few tabs \[Who are we, Our data, Our Science on schema, Your Data in Geocodes], Template document,

-### Section 1:
+### Section 1: What is GeoCODES/DeCODER

-Non Techy.
-One or two paragraphs.
-Why would anyone work with us?
-Wordsmithing this will be a kenton/luigi/christina task.
-But initially this is a tech team member task.
+Reasons to work with us: Making your work more [FAIR](https://www.go-fair.org/fair-principles/)